Vlakoosh/vlakoosh/README.md

 # 👋 Hi, I'm Szymon

-I'm a second-year Applied Computer Science student at KdG University in Antwerp — originally from Poland.
-I'm aiming to become a world-class back-end developer, and I'm currently building my way there by crafting reliable apps and exploring full-stack software engineering.
+I'm a second-year Applied Computer Science student at KdG University in Antwerp, originally from Poland.
+I'm aiming to become a world-class back-end developer, and I'm currently building my way there by coding reliable apps and exploring full-stack software engineering.

-In my free time, I love building IoT projects, challenging myself with new programming ideas, and diving deep into code.
-When I'm not at the keyboard, you'll probably find me at the gym, in the kitchen cooking something great, making music, or reading.
+In my free time, I love challenging myself with new programming ideas, and diving deep into code and documentation.
+When I'm not at the keyboard, you'll probably find me at the gym, in the kitchen cooking something, making music, or reading.

 ---